.NET Core installation and configuration in a container

 Dockerfile: Configure the agent

-Under Configure the agent, select the best options to get the configuration details that the agent needs to communicate with Contrast:
+Under Configure the agent, select the best options to get the configuration details that the agent needs to communicate with Contrast.
+The following steps may or may not apply to your configuration steps.

 When you register an application, you can assign it to groups for access control.
 You can also assign tags and metadata to the application.